BSC-ES/providentia/docs/source/Report.md

 # Report

-Providentia's report mode was designed to be able to generate complete reports and carry out in-depth analysis of BSC experiment output, with respect to observational data.
+Providentia's report mode was designed to be able to generate complete reports and carry out in-depth analysis of BSC model output, with respect to observational data.

 ## Plot types and options